-- What is the role of the microbiome in the origin of species?
+- How did life go from one to many millions of species today?
+How is the microbiome involved in the processes of speciation?
 Info | News | Pubs

-- How does evolution inform the discovery of new antibiotics?
+- Will bioprospecting Archaea fuel discovery of new antibiotics?
 Publication | News

-- What is the relative importance of vertical and environmental microbial transmission in animals?
+- What is the relative importance of vertical and environmental transmission of the microbiome in animals?
 Info | News | Pubs

 News & Events